Miss O'Dell: Recording

 Following the completion of the Rolling Stones' North American tour in late July 1972, a "[d]ead tired and strung out" O'Dell visited Friar Park and found Harrison "happy" and enthusiastic about the music he would soon record for his much-anticipated follow-up to All Things Must Pass.
 "I remember thinking that this was the old George", O'Dell later wrote, "the fun, light, mischievous George I remembered from my first days at Apple, almost as if the Bangladesh concert had released him from the woes of the past."
 The same good humour is evident in the performance of "Miss O'Dell", which Harrison recorded during the Living in the Material World album sessions, beginning in early October.
 Musical biographer Simon Leng describes the performance as Harrison in "'Apple Scruffs' busking mode", referring to his Dylan-influenced 1970 tribute song to the Beatles' diehard fans known as Apple scruffs.
 In early January 1973, Dylan was another guest at Friar Park, along with his wife Sara Lownds.
 The couple had temporarily escaped a chaotic location shoot in Durango, Mexico, where Dylan was starring in the Sam Peckinpah western Pat Garrett and Billy the Kid.

 On the recording of "Miss O'Dell", Harrison plays acoustic guitar and harmonicas, backed by just the rhythm section of Klaus Voormann and Jim Keltner.
 With its unusually sparse backing, on which Keltner's cowbell is a prominent feature, the released version of "Miss O'Dell" is notable for the three occasions when Harrison bursts into laughter midway through the verses.
 Among the music industry in-jokes contained in the lyrics, Harrison concludes the song by leaving a phone number – that of Paul McCartney's old home in Liverpool.
-The two former Beatles were still not on good terms following the band's break-up in April 1970, and Harrison's gesture was an example of him "pok[ing] fun" at McCartney, author Bruce Spizer writes.
 Another example was Harrison's adoption of a similar logo to Wings' for his fictitious "Jim Keltner Fan Club" banner, on the back of the Material World album cover.
 Harrison recorded a "straight" vocal on the same backing track, a version that is available unofficially on bootlegs such as Living in the Alternate World and Pirate Songs.